eighthjouster/androidvilleapp/README.md

  - Handle the back button.
    - Dismiss dialog if the back button is pressed.

- - Get rid of the village name from the map.

  - Once the project is done and showcased:
    - Shutdown the linode server:
      - /home/p*****/conf/web